-I remember as a child, I’ve always wondered why are bagpipes played at police funerals.
+I remember, as a child, I always wondered why bagpipes are played at police funerals.

 If you’re like a lot of people, you have a certain love of bagpipe music that dates back to your childhood.

 Bagpipes are a fairly hard instrument to learn how to play, and then they take a very strong set of lungs to make them work, so there aren’t a lot of skilled players around.

-Why are Bagpipes Played at Police Funerals, Military, and Firemen Funerals
+Why Are Bagpipes Played at Police Funerals, Military And Firemen Funerals?

 You might wonder why every time there is a policeman lost in the line of duty; there will almost always be bagpipes played.

 During a time of famine in their home country, due to a potato blight that killed nearly all of their harvest, millions of Scottish and Irish people immigrated to the United States.

 Unfortunately, there was a shortage of jobs in the US at the time.

 The new immigrants were looked down upon much the same as new arrivals are now.

 So, the Irish and Scots took jobs that no one else wanted.